onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-The future belongs to those who can predict it and that’s why we should incentivise them to share their predictions openly with skin in the game and contribute to our commons predictive commons
+The future belongs to those who can predict it and that’s why we should incentivise them to share their predictions openly with skin in the game and contribute to our commons predictive commons hedge funds privatizing the gains of their predictive giga brains while our political system is a brainlet fitting boxes meme

 global shared world model
 a Worldwide collective Self Model